RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/yolov5-tensorrt.md

   = std::shared_ptr<float[]>(new float[OUTPUT_SIZE]);
 ```

-Before the actual running,  you need to initialize the “engine” variable, and here’s an exemplary function.
+Before actually running the engine, you need to initialize the “engine” variable, and here’s an example function.
 This function will print the dimensions of all input and output layers if the engine is successfully loaded.
 ```
 void prepareEngine() {
   const std::string engine_path = “YOUR_ENGINE_PATH/YOUR_ENGINE_FILE_NAME";